ToonTools/TD_Course_2021_Q2/README.md

 Toon Boom Technical Director Course May-June 2021. <br><br>
 9am-12pm PST (Pacific Standard Time) Saturday & Sunday

+The abbreviation *TD21Q2* will be commonly used on file names within this repo so that its content is easily identifiable when navigated to.

  - - - -

 ## Session Summary